aefarrell/aefarrell.github.io/_posts/2020-11-28-sizing_a_gooseneck_example.md

 The big one being all the `find_zero()` calls that rely on the initial guess being a good one, or the bracketed values actually bracketing the answer.
 It's more than possible to supply a terrible initial guess, especially for pipe diameter, and have the root solver fail outright.
 Adding some code to check that guesses are within the domains of functions would be a start, e.g. catching attempts to take `log(0)` and returning `-Inf` or something to ensure that the root-finding algorithms respect function domains.
 This also presents an opportunity to generate better default values, programatically, prior to solving.
 As opposed to me just picking reasonable numbers off the top of my head and having everything work out because I'm lucky.

-Relatedly there is a lot of room to fiddle around with which root finding algorithm is employed, this intersects with a design decision I made early on to use the library `Unitful` to track units throughout and ensure unit consistency.
-Unfortunately it does not play nicely with all root finding algorithms, for example the Brent method, as implemented in the `Roots` library, threw a bunch of arcane errors related to unit consistency when I tried using it.
-To get around this one could add a step to strip out units before solving and then add them back in after.
+Relatedly there is a lot of room to fiddle around with which root finding algorithm is employed.

 ---